 Grasmere is one of those villages where you can hear a pin drop in the night time.
 It’s so lovely and quiet here.

 There are no late night clubs or even really pub openings either.
 It’s a sleepy place and your holiday won’t be disturbed!

 2. It’s was built in 1850 for the Earl of Cadogan as a hunting lodge

 I absolutely love to choose hotels that have a history and the Wordsworth Hotel and Spa has a great story to tell.

-Originally this amazing property was built in 1850 for the Earl of Cadogan as his private hunting lodge where he would go shooting.
+Originally this amazing property was built in 1850 for the Earl of Cadogan as his private hunting lodge.

 After his death, the Lake District became very popular in the Victorian era as the North Western Railway had been built in 1847.